mrGit-bit/paddle/README.md

 ---

-## 📋 App Explanations

-**`games/`**: The `games` app manages both players and matches.

-- **Player-Related**:
-  - Players may be registered or non-registered users.
-  - A non-registered player can be linked to a new user using the `player_id` provided in the `UserSerializer` (`serializers.py`).
-  - If a new user links with a non-registered player, they inherit their stats.
-- **Match-Related**: Matches involve two teams of two players each, and the `winning_team` field is used to update player stats accordingly

-**`users/`**: Manages user registration, login, logout, linking of existing non-registered players, and user profiles management.

-- **User Registration**:
-  - The `UserViewSet` allows anyone to create a new user (`permission_classes` = [`AllowAny`]).
-  - The `UserSerializer` includes a `player_id` field that allows new users to link with existing non-registered players.

-<div style="text-align: right"><a href="#index">Back to Index</a></div>

----

 ## 📡 API Endpoints

+### Endpoints for the `games` app

+The `games` app manages both players and matches.

+`/api/games/players/`:

-`/api/players/`: Provides access to the Hall of Fame (list of all players).
-The endpoint is open to anyone, which complies with the requirement to allow unauthenticated users to view the Hall of Fame.
+- `GET` Provides access to the **Hall of Fame** with a ranked list of all players.
+Open to anyone.
+- `POST` Creates a new player.
+Is Admin only.

+`/api/games/players/<id>/`:

-`/api/players/<id>/`: Provides detailed information about a specific player.
+- `GET` Provides detailed information about a specific player.
 Only authenticated users can access it.
+- `PUT` & `PATCH` Updates a player's information.
+Admin only.
+- `DELETE` Deletes a player.
+Admin only.

+`/api/games/matches/`:

+- `GET` Allows registered users to list all matches
-`/api/matches/`: Allows registered users to list matches and create new ones.
+- `POST` Allows registered users to add matches by creating new ones.

+`/api/games/matches/<id>/`:

+- `GET` Allows registered users to view details of a specific match.
-`/api/matches/<id>/`: Allows editing of match details, restricted to authorized users.
+- `PUT` & `PATCH` Allows editing of match details, restricted to authorized users of that match.
+- `DELETE` Deletes a match.
+Restricted to authorized users of that match.

+### Endpoints for the `users` app

+Manages user registration, login, logout, linking of existing non-registered players, and user profiles management.

+`/api/users/`:

-`/api/users/register/`: Allows new users to register.
+- `POST` Allows new users to register.
+Open to anyone.

-`/api/users/login/`: Login endpoint to authenticate users.

-`/api/users/profile/`: Allows authenticated users to view a list of other users' profiles, including stats.
+- `GET`List of other users' profiles, including stats.
+For authenticated users.

-`/api/users/profile/<id>/`: Place where users can update their details.
+`/api/users/profile/<id>/`:

+- `GET` View a specific user's profile.
+Authenticated users.
+- `PUT` & `PATCH` Update a user's profile.
+Only the owner of the profile can.
+- `DELETE` Delete a user's profile.
+Only the owner of the profile can.

+`/api/users/login/`: `POST` Login endpoint to authenticate users.
+Open to anyone.

+`/api/users/logout/`: `POST` Logout endpoint to log out users.
+Authenticated users.

+### Endpoints for the `api-auth` browsable API

+In development, the `api-auth` app provides endpoints for login and logout for the browsable API.

+`/api-auth/login/`: Login endpoint for the browsable API.

+`/api-auth/logout/`: Logout endpoint for the browsable API.

 <div style="text-align: right"><a href="#index">Back to Index</a></div>